smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-edu-overview.md

 ## Supported scenarios and configurations

-Microsoft Connected Cache for Enterprise and Education (preview) is intended to support all Windows cloud downloads that use Delivery Optimization.
-Including, but not limited to the following content delivery scenarios:
+Microsoft Connected Cache for Enterprise and Education (preview) is intended to support all Windows cloud downloads that use Delivery Optimization including, but not limited to, the following content delivery scenarios:

 - Windows Autopilot deployment scenarios
 - Co-managed clients that get monthly updates and Win32 apps from Microsoft Intune